 The chart below shows a plot of satiety score vs. nutrient density score.
 If you are concerned about health, diabetes and obesity, you will want to focus on foods towards the top right.
 The hyper-palatable low-nutrient-density foods that will be enshrined by the EAT Lancet guidelines are in the bottom left.
 If you want to dig into this data a little more, you can check out the interactive Tableau version of this chart here.)

 How does the EAT Lancet diet compare to other options?

 The table below shows a comparison of a range of dietary approaches that can be optimised to focus on nutrient density compared to the EAT Lancet recommendations.

-The EAT Lancet diet will provide you with a whopping 355 calories per 100g of food compared to the average of 231 calories per gram for all food and 100 calories per 100 gram for the most nutrient dense foods.
+The EAT Lancet diet will provide you with a whopping 355 calories per 100g of food compared to the average of 231 calories per gram for all food and 100 calories per 100 grams for the most nutrient-dense foods.

 Foods that are an unnatural combination of carbs+fat send a signal that winter is coming and you need to STORE FAT NOW!

 If you can get your carbs to greater than, say, 60% of calories (i.e. no added fats), you will find it very hard to overeat the remaining foods (e.g. plain rice, plain potato, broccoli, tomato etc.).
 These high-carbohydrate, low-fat foods would be found in temperate climates or in summer.

 Conversely, if you reduce your carbohydrate intake to less than a third of your calories, you will tend to eat less spontaneously.
 These foods are what you might find in colder climates or in winter.

 However, we naturally gravitate to the combination of fat+carbs that drive us to eat more.
 Before we learned to process foods, this food combination was only available for a short time leading up to winter, but now, thanks to the food industry, they are available to you all 24/7/365.